skip to content

 Continuing

-Students wishing to undertake a PhD in Astronomy must make an application for admission to the PhD via the Applicant Portal in the normal way here.
+Students wishing to pursue a PhD in Astronomy must apply for admission to the PhD via the Applicant Portal in the normal way.

 Open Days